 We arrived at the Smithsonian's American History Museum just in time for the big opening for their inauguration events.
 The Marine Corps Band to President Lincoln greeted us with the sound of the 1860's!

 They even played the 1860's version of "The Star Spangled Banner!"

-Then Mr. Henry James, first secretary of the Smithsonian, hired in 1846, invited us in to discover and learn.
+Then Mr. Joseph Henry, first secretary of the Smithsonian, hired in 1846, invited us in to discover and learn.
 (Stay tuned for more on this fascinating man!)

 When we entered we waved to the Colonial Williamsburg Thomas Jefferson and he came over to say hello!
 I told him I found out he was coming to town so I dragged the family to come down and say hi!
 He said that it was a bit more difficult to recognize the kids out of their proper attire!
 After a bit of a visit we went upstairs since his program would be in the afternoon.
 By the time we got upstairs all the presidents had arrived and there they were in perfect Mount Rushmore order.
 Has your imagination ever wondered if those four presidents ever chit chatted from their stony South Dakota precipice after the guests went home?
 Well imagine no more...here they are...chit chatting!
 I wonder if they are comparing notes on the presidency!

 After a visit to the First Ladies' exhibit and lunch we attended the "Mount Rushmore Speaks" program.
 Mr. James was the moderator.
 The theme was of presidents being ignaugurated into their second term of office.